LittleBlondeDevil/TruckDevil/README.md

 import truckDevil
 ```

-Next, serial communications and the truckDevil object can be created like so, passing in the serial port, the serial baud rate, and the CAN baud rate:
+Next, a connection to the CAN device can be created like so, passing in the device type, serial port (if using M2), the CAN channel, and the CAN baud rate:

 ```
-devil = truckDevil.TruckDevil('COM7', 115200, 250000)
+devil = truckDevil.TruckDevil('m2', 'COM7', 'can0', 250000)
 ```
+The device type could be 'm2' or 'socketcan'.
 The serial port could be 'COMX' on Windows or '/dev/ttyX' on Linux, corresponding to the port that the M2 is connected to.
-The serial baud rate is defaulted to 115200, unless the truckDevil_sketch firmware file has been modified.
-The CAN baud rate is dependent on the CANBUS that the M2 is connected to.
+The CAN baud rate is dependent on the CANBUS that the CAN device is connected to, use 0 for autobaud.

 When finished, the connection can be closed with the following: